Canon Rebel vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the Rebel has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Rebel was succeeded by the Canon XT.
+Both the Rebel and the HX400V have been discontinued, but can regularly be found used on ebay.
+The Rebel was replaced by the Canon XT, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon Rebel and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.